Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Eisenstein cohomology classes

 Let

 be the $\GL_n(\A_f)$-equivariant homomorphism defined by

 For $\sigma \in {\rm Aut}(\C)$, we have the $\sigma$-linear $\GL_n(\A_f)$-equivariant isomorphism

 where $t_\sigma: \mathcal{W}((\itPi_i\delta_i)_f) \rightarrow \mathcal{W}({}^\sigma\!(\itPi_i\delta_i)_f)$ is defined in (\ref{E:sigma-linear Whittaker}) for each $1 \leq i \leq k$.
 Following is the main result of this section, where we prove that the algebraicity of the Eisenstein cohomology classes in bottom degree can be expressed in terms of the Betti--Whittaker periods of the cuspidal summands.
-The idea of the proof is to consider the restriction to the boundary component associated to $P$ of the Borel--Serre compactification, and construct a splitting homomorphism of the restriction map in the bottom degree by using the constant term of Eisenstein series along $P$.
+The idea of the proof goes back to Harder \cite[\S\,II]{Harder1987} for $\GL_2$ over a number field (see also \cite[\S\,4.5]{Mahnkopf2005}, \cite[\S\,5]{GH2016}, \cite[Chapter 6]{HR2020}, \cite[\S\,2]{GL2021}).
+We consider the restriction to the boundary component associated to $P$ of the Borel--Serre compactification, and construct a splitting homomorphism of the restriction map in the bottom degree by using the constant term of Eisenstein series along $P$.